Do you remember that catchy Jordin Sparks song from a couple of years ago, Battlefield? The chorus goes something like this:

 - Is your approach to conflict similar in most situations, or do you approach conflict in personal relationships very differently from conflict at work?

-Now that you have a general idea of your default settings in conflict, think about how these default settings hurt and help you when it comes to disagreements with your partner.
+Now that you have a general idea of your default settings in conflict, here’s the 10th, important question: How do these default settings hurt and help you when it comes to disagreements with your partner?

 The sorts of things that make me frustrated with my partner include…